JetBrains/lets-plot/future_changes.md

 - Error when tooltip has variable mapped to aesthetic used by stat [[#665](https://github.com/JetBrains/lets-plot/issues/665)].
 - Add png support to `ggsave()` [[#596](https://github.com/JetBrains/lets-plot/issues/596)].
 - Groups not sorted similarly when `position='stack'` [[#673](https://github.com/JetBrains/lets-plot/issues/673)].
+- livemap: hide tooltips when user is zooming-in by double-clicks [[#659](https://github.com/JetBrains/lets-plot/issues/659)].
+- livemap: wrong position when path goes through the antimeridian [[#682](https://github.com/JetBrains/lets-plot/issues/682)].
+- livemap: wrong position if path is on a circle of latitude [[#683](https://github.com/JetBrains/lets-plot/issues/683)].